NeetishRaj/Dotnet6-webapp-CI_CD-IIS-AWS/README.md

 https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net

 Workflow will need access to S3 to push the build zip file, therefore create an AWS CLI credential with least privilege (only write access to select bucket) and update the credentials in Github repository secrets for Actions.

+Also attach `AWSCodeDeployDeployerAccess` policy for github workflow to create deployments.

 ```
 AWS_KEY_ID